EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 - Securing Terraform, Ansible, and Kubernetes configurations

-- IAM and policy-as-code
+- Implementing IAM and policy-as-code

-- DevSecOps in hybrid/multi-cloud environments
+- Applying DevSecOps in hybrid and multi-cloud environments

 Monitoring, Compliance, and Incident Readiness

-- Security monitoring and logging in CI/CD
+- Security monitoring and logging within CI/CD pipelines

-- Automated remediation and incident response workflows
+- Establishing automated remediation and incident response workflows

-ECDE Exam Preparation and Final Lab
+ECDE Exam Preparation and Final Capstone Lab

-- ECDE exam structure and preparation tips
+- ECDE exam structure and preparation strategies

-- Capstone DevSecOps pipeline lab
+- Capstone DevSecOps pipeline laboratory exercise

-- Knowledge checks and readiness assessment
+- Knowledge checks and readiness assessments

 Summary and Next Steps